 You can apply for the CommBank Low Rate credit card online.
-Before you get started, check if you meet the eligibility criteria and that you have the necessary information to complete the application.
+Before you get started, check if you meet the eligibility criteria and that you have the key details and documents needed to complete your application.

 - Age.
 You must be at least 18 years old to apply.

 - Residency and work status.
 You must have the right to work in Australia.